 Written by

 When preparing for open enrollment, HR professionals and employers often focus on selecting the right benefits.
-However, the method of offering these benefits—through passive or active enrollment—can significantly impact the outcome.
-So, what's the difference between passive and active enrollment, and which approach is best for your organization?
+However, the way these benefits are offered—through passive or active enrollment—can significantly impact employee engagement, satisfaction, and even compliance.
+Understanding the differences between these two approaches is essential for making the best choice for your organization.

-Active enrollment is a process that requires employees to actively elect their benefits every enrollment period.
-Instead of automatically continuing the previous year's selections, employees must participate in the full enrollment process annually.
-While this demands more time and effort, it also encourages employees to engage with their benefits options.
+Unlike passive enrollment, active enrollment requires employees to reselect their benefits each enrollment period.
+Instead of automatically continuing with the previous year’s choices, employees must actively engage in the decision-making process.
+While this approach requires more effort, it encourages employees to take a closer look at their benefits and explore all available options.

 Additional Resources